Sam44323/alchemix-v2-dao/flow_based_analysis.md

 ---

 - focus on the fund drain/advantage flow to identify any vulnerabilities that could lead to financial losses or unfair advantages within the system for the attacker.
-Here think like a blackhat and check how to manipulate the system
+Here, think like a blackhat and check how to manipulate the system

 `@audit-info` tag to check:
 > fund drain/advantage flow

 ---

-- conduct the user-abuse/loss flow, here you main objective to be a "pain-in-the-ass" for the user so that you can tarnish the repuation of the protocol and if you can find any vector that can lead to fund-draining while doing user-abuse then that is even better
+- conduct the user-abuse/loss flow, here your main objective is to be a "pain-in-the-ass" for the user so that you can tarnish the reputation of the protocol, and if you can find any vector that can lead to fund-draining while doing user-abuse then that is even better

 `@audit-info` tag to check:
 > user-abuse/loss flow